Premier says Province Wants to Work with Construction Industry

 Gallagher Acclaimed as VP on General Executive of IUOE

 Local 793 business manager Mike Gallagher has been acclaimed as a vice-president on the general executive board of the International Union of Operating Engineers (IUOE).
 Gallagher was nominated at the IUOE general convention in Florida by Local 793 president Joe Redshaw.
 The nomination was seconded by Local 793 financial secretary John W. Anderson.
-In his […]
+In his nomination remarks, president Redshaw noted that he has known Gallagher for many years and can attest to the fact that he is a dedicated, hard working and loyal union leader.
+He said Gallagher is an […]

 Local 793 business manager Mike Gallagher has been acclaimed as a vice-president on the general executive board of the International Union of Operating Engineers (IUOE).